baloian/lib-ts/README.md

 # TypeScript Library
-A library of common native TypeScript functions.
+A library of common native TypeScript functions and data structures.

 ## Install
 ```bash